library-pals/read-action/README.md

       # Create pull request instead of directly committing if book is missing metadata
       # Occasionally, some books returned from node-isbn may be missing a few properties.
       # Add this step to your workflow if you want the ability to fix the missing data by making the action open a new pull request.
-      # You can customize the properties that will trigger a pull request with the `requiredMetadata` input.
+      # You can customize the properties that will trigger a pull request with the `required-metadata` input.
       - name: If book needs review, create a pull request to review book metadata
         if: env.BookNeedsReview == 'true'
         run: |